canonical/maas/docs/development/metadata.rst

 passed as a multipart form item called "op".
 Other parameters are passed in the same way.

-The ``signal`` call notifies the region controler of the state of a commissioning node.
+The ``signal`` call notifies the region controller of the state of a commissioning node.
 The node sends running updates, as well as output produced by the commissioning scripts, and finally completion information through this call.